xhoneybear/minesweeper/README.md

 # Minesweeper
 A classic minesweeper game!
-Written with Python, utilizing TkInter GUI library.
+Written in Python, utilizing TkInter GUI library.

 The goal of the project was for me to get more comfortable with Python coding, serving me as a milestone of my coding journey.
 It was also meant to be as close in terms of design and functionality to the Minesweeper known from MS Windows XP!